 From the Office of the Governor:

-Los Alamos County remains at 8 cases that have tested positive for COVID-19.
+Los Alamos County reports 2 new cases today … the total is now 122 people who have tested positive for COVID-19.

-Today’s update announces 3 additional deaths reported in New Mexico related to COVID-19.
+Today’s update includes 23 new deaths in New Mexico related to COVID-19.

 The New Mexico Department of Health reported today the most recent cases: